-SPRING 2025 TOUR 2 | ITINERARY
+SPRING 2026 TOUR | ITINERARY

-Monday 21 April.
+- Monday 20 April.
 Arrive in Nagoya (own arrangements) and check into our hotel.
-Meet in the hotel bar at 5:30 pm to enjoy a welcome drink with the group and discuss the next day's arrangements before dinner together at a local restaurant.
+Meet in the hotel foyer at 5:15 pm to discuss the next day's arrangements followed by a welcome drink with the group and dinner together at a local restaurant. - Tuesday 21 April.

-Tuesday 22 April.
 After an early breakfast, we travel by private bus about one hour to where we start walking the Nakasendo trail, parts of which are thought to be over 1000 years old.
 We begin our walk at a stretch of "ishidatami" or stone paving that has only recently been discovered.
 Soon afterwards the trail passes through the quaint well-preserved post town of Okute where we visit Marumori, the Edo period home of a merchant which also operated as an inn.
 We collect our picnic lunch here.